ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 }
 ```

-When we respond a JSON in Laravel, we use arrays to structure our data.
-In Ktor, we use a similar structure called `Map`. `Map` is a key-value pair and we have `mapOf()` function in Kotlin to help us declare such structure.
-When we pass a map to Ktor, it will automatically serialize it for us.
-We could see the sample code in the second routing.
+Laravel developers using JSON responses will regularly use arrays to structure response data.
+In Ktor, we can use a similar structure called `Map`. `Map` is a key-value pair and ideal for use with JSON, which itself is a key-value pair structure.
+Kotlin also has the `mapOf()` helper function to help us declare structures more quickly.
+Because we've installed the content negotiation feature, passing a map to Ktor's `call.respond` method will automatically serialize the variable into JSON.

 ```
 get("/json/kotlinx-serialization") {